LSB-dev/Publicly-Available-Datasets-For-Electric-Load-Forecasting/README.md

 💰 We'd like to thank the German Federal Ministry of Economic Affairs and Climate Action (**BMWK**) and the project supervision of the Project Management Jülich (**PtJ**) for the project „FlexGUIde“ which allowed for the work.

-💡 We would also like to thank an **anonymous reviewer** who gave us the idea of publishing the datasets not only in the above-mentioned publication, but also as a repository.
+💡 We would also like to thank an **anonymous reviewer** who suggested publishing the datasets not only in the above-mentioned publication but also as a repository.